dtorresxp/odoo-guides/en-uk/o13/ee/o13/en-uk-o13-ee-o13-system-wide-guides.md

 Odoo is striving for the simplicity on the oversight of complexity
 It's easy to understand and use, saving user's time & reducing difficult activities
-New version Odoo orientation for new version
+Odoo's new version is oriented to three main goals:
 - (IAP) In-App Purchases
   - Buy services directly in Odoo
   - Odoo Bank - Odoo lend you some cash (factoring)